 The National Eligibility cum Entrance Test (NEET) is an all India entrance examination conducted once a year for admission to MBBS.
 The NEET Undergraduate (UG) is the only entrance exam for admission to all the medical institutes spread across the country including All India Institute of Medical Sciences (AIIMS) and Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) according to NMC Act, 2019.

-All India Pre-Medical Test (AIPMT) was replaced by National Eligibility cum Entrance Test (UG), popularly known as (NEET-UG) from 2012 onwards.
-NEET-UG is a competitive entrance exam was conducted by the Central Board of Secondary Education (CBSE), Delhi till 2018 for admission to MBBS and BDS courses in some government or private medical colleges across India.
+The All India Pre-Medical Test (AIPMT) was replaced by National Eligibility cum Entrance Test (UG), popularly known as (NEET-UG) from 2012 onwards.
+NEET is a competitive entrance exam conducted by the Central Board of Secondary Education (CBSE) until 2018 for admission to MBBS and BDS courses.

 At present, 15% of the total seats in all medical and dental colleges run by the Union of India, state governments, municipal or other local authorities in India, except in the states of Andhra Pradesh and Jammu & Kashmir, are reserved for candidates who pass this examination.
 The exam is usually conducted on the first Sunday of May.

 |Frequency||Once a year|

 The NTA has released the NEET UG exam information bulletin.
 Medical aspirants who are aiming for MBBS and BDS course can find NTA NEET UG 2020 notification pdf on the official site.
 The Agency has released the NEET 2020 notification in 5 regional languages along with English, Hindi and Urdu.
 Candidates are advised to refer the official NEET notification 2020 to access all the details.

 The NEET UG exam date 2020 will be conducted on July 26.
 Aspirants are advised to explore all NEET important dates 2020.